evannsm/Tips-For-Setting-Up-PX4-and-Rpi-CompanionComputer/README.md

 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:"/home/*USERNAME*/acados/lib"
 export ACADOS_SOURCE_DIR="/home/*USERNAME*/acados/"
 ```
 Don't do something like "~/acados/lib".
 IT WILL NOT WORK.
-I wasted a week trying to figure out what I had done wrong initially :) when I made this mistake.
+I wasted a week trying to figure out what I had done wrong initially when I made this mistake :).

 Straight up just go to your ~/acados/ folder and enter "pwd" command and copy and paste it into where it says "<acados_root>" in step 4 of the python interface installation instructions.
 Badabim badaboom.